 - 1. Remove the long crown-molding running along the top of the rooflocker assembly.
 This will expose the screws holding the panel above the microwave. - 2.
 Remove the panel above the microwave by taking out these screws plus one on each side that are accessible by opening the cabinet doors on each side of the microwave. - 3.
-Removing the wood panel exposes two screws holding the top of the microwave.
-There are also two brackets on the bottom of the microwave that are accessible by removing the two lower panels.
-Removing the screws and loosening the brackets will allow the microwave to be removed.
+Removing the wood panel exposes screws holding the top of the microwave.
+There are also two brackets on the bottom of the microwave.
+Loosening the brackets will allow the microwave to be removed.